Antony007/ADNCryptor/README.md

 # ADNCryptor

-A Simple to use wrapper for [Crypto++](https://github.com/weidai11/cryptopp).
-This is intened for developers who want to get started with encryption as soon as possible without going through Crypto++ extensive documentation.
+A simple to use wrapper for [Crypto++](https://github.com/weidai11/cryptopp).
+This is intened for developers who want to get started with encryption as soon as possible without going through [Crypto++](https://github.com/weidai11/cryptopp) extensive documentation.

 ### Build Instructions